Bernard E. Boudreaux, Jr.

 - Co-author of the Louisiana Sentencing Guidelines Manual, West Publishing Company, 1993

-- Lectured at the Louisiana Judicial College, Austral University Law School, Ditella University Law School, and Catholic University of Argentina Law School, Buenos Aires, Argentina, as well as at the Louisiana State Bar Association
+- Lectured at the Louisiana Judicial College, Austral University Law School, Ditella University Law School, and Catholic University of Argentina Law School, Buenos Aires, Argentina, as well as at the Louisiana Attorney General's Office and the Louisiana State Bar Association

 REPRESENTATIVE ENVIRONMENTAL CASES